granam/scalar/README.md

 [![Build Status](https://travis-ci.org/jaroslavtyc/granam-scalar.svg?branch=master)](https://travis-ci.org/jaroslavtyc/granam-scalar)

-PHP provide scalar type hinting since [PHP 7.0](https://wiki.php.net/rfc/scalar_type_hints#proposed_php_version_s).
-That is still quite far.
-And no native function is able to cast or sanitize a value to scalar with error on value lost.
+PHP provide scalar type hinting since [PHP 7.0](https://wiki.php.net/rfc/scalar_type_hints), but no native function is able to protect us against value lost on cast.

 For that reason, if we want to be sure about scalar type, a scalar converter and optionally a type-checking class are the only chance.

-Warning: The converter and so the wrapper class do not cast null - it remains null.
+Warning: The converter and so the wrapper class does not cast null - it remains null.

 ```php
 <?php